8n8/diary/README.md

 ## Unique ID

 The unique ID is a non-negative integer, and is the position of the entry in the data file, so the first item has ID 0, the second has ID 1 and so on.
+So this is implied by the position in the file and is not explicitly recorded.

 ## Timestamp